VectorInstitute/FL4Health/research/ag_news/dynamic_layer_exchange/README.md

 In order to run the example, first ensure you have [installed the dependencies in your virtual environment according to the main README](/README.md#development-requirements) and it has been activated.

 ## Information about Dataset
-client_data.py handles all data preprosessiong steps and is responsible for constructing the dataloaders for training and evaluation.
+client_data.py handles all data preprocessing steps and is responsible for constructing the dataloaders for training and evaluation.
 Since we are using a pre-trained BERT model, its corresponding tokenizer and vocabulary (all pre-trained) are used for processing the raw text data.
 The Dirichlet subsampling on the training data is also performed in this module.
 The execution of client_data.py is included as part of the client code, so you do not need to run it separately.